Space

 The Ends Of The World: Solar Flares

+It’s unlikely that solar flares will ever lead to the end of the world.
 That may be an odd way to begin an “Ends of the World” post, but it’s true: so long as the Earth’s magnetosphere remains stable, we’re fine.
+Then again, that’s the catch, isn’t it?

-The Carrington Event
+It’s Happened Before: The Carrington Event

 Named after amateur astronomer Richard Carrington, who observed the flare as it happened, the event would come to be known as the Carrington Event, or Carrington Flare, the most powerful solar flare in recorded history.
+A study available at ScienceDirect collects some of the other eyewitness reports of the event.

 The Perfect Electromagnetic Storm

-While there are no signs of previous extinction events caused by solar flares, there’s always the possibility that, given just the right circumstances, we could meet the “perfect storm.”
+While there are no signs of previous extinction events caused by solar flares, there’s always the possibility that, given just the right circumstances, we could meet the perfect storm.

-During the Sun’s solar maximum, a coronal mass ejection of great magnitude would “push” the Earth’s magnetosphere closer to the planet’s surface, near ground-level.
+The perfect geomagnetic storm, in this case, might go something like this: During the Sun’s solar maximum, a coronal mass ejection of great magnitude would push the Earth’s magnetosphere closer to the planet’s surface, near ground-level.
+Satellites would be exposed to charged particles, and at this point, we’d already see most of our technological infrastructure affected.

 advertisement